melinuxsistemas/modules.core.security/README.rst

 Otma Core
 =====

-Module for authentication in company projects django.
+Module for base security in company projects django.
 Detailed documentation is in the "docs" directory.

 Quick start